Past Events

 Kavelle Maharaj

 The Principal's Office at Humber Lakeshore Campus, in partnership with the Human Resources and Organizational Effectiveness Team, is excited for the Principal's Office Employee Wellness Series for all Humber staff.
-This series will occur once a month throughout the year.
-The first session of 2021 is about Art Therapy - Using art to rethink, refocus, and rebuild for 2021.
-It is being led by Jennifer Gordon from the Humber Galleries.
+For February 2021, the session will be about Nutrition and Wellness, in partnership with Humber Indigenous Education and Engagement and The Wholesome Conscious.
+It is being led by Alexandria Bipathnath.

 • After registering, the relevant session link will be sent